 The Salvation Army exists to share the love of Jesus Christ, meet human needs, and be a transforming influence in the communities of our world.

 The Salvation Army in Chilliwack began in 1924 and today encompasses two ministry centers: the Chilliwack Community Church and the Care & Share Centre.
-Major Larry and Lynda Farley pastor the Church and serve as Executive Directors of the Care & Share Centre.
+Captains Orest and Tracy Goyak are the senior pastors of the Church and serve as Executive Directors of the Care & Share Centre.

 Chilliwack Community Church provides for the spiritual needs of our community and also includes the Happy Hearts Daycare.

 The Care & Share Centre is where we operate all of our social services programs.
 Some of these include the Food Bank, a homeless shelter, a Soup Kitchen, a Thrift Store and recycling warehouse, and the Homeless Outreach program.